vetienne74/hpcscan/README.md

 It can be useful to activate them when developping/debugging to understand the behavior of the code.
 When activated, debug traces are written by each MPI proc in an ASCII file with name `hpcscan.debug.proc<ID>.log` where ID is the MPI rank.

-:warning: Debug traces slow down the code and shouldn't be combined with performance measurements
+:warning: Debug traces slow down the execution and shouldn't be combined with performance measurements

 # Performance benchmarks